 Irrevocable Trusts are normally treated as separate taxpayers, requiring a tax identification number (TIN), and special tax returns (US Form 1041 and MA Form 2).
 But when the terms of a trust require division into sub-trusts, each sub-trust can obtain a new TIN and file a separate income tax return.
 By creating sub-trusts for (1) individual beneficiaries or (2) marital deduction planning (in Massachusetts, we often use A-B-C planning) or (3) even to divide into shares for purposes of reducing the US Generation Skipping Transfer (GST) Tax, each sub-trust can file a separate income tax return, splitting the trust’s income into smaller pieces.
 By dividing trust income into small pieces, the Massachusetts Millionaire’s Tax can be avoided at the trust level.

 Because capital gain income will unexpectedly push families into the Massachusetts Millionaires Tax, it is critical that trusts be written to take advantage of a “step-up in cost basis” whenever possible – not just when the donors pass away.
 There are techniques through which a step-up may be obtained when a beneficiary dies.
 This technique, called the Optimal Basis Increase Trust (OBIT) provisions, may be added to trusts that are multi-generational or dynasty trusts.
-For more information about OBIT provisions visit our website
+Visit our OBIT provisions page to learn more.

 If you think you may be subject to the Millionaire’s Tax in Massachusetts, it is critical that you meet with a qualified tax advisor, like Boyd & Boyd, P.C., as soon as possible.
 Which, if any, of the above-mentioned techniques may be right for you can only be determined after your advisor understands your particular needs.
 The above list is not exhaustive either.
 There may be other approaches that better fit your needs.
 The bottom line is that avoiding the Millionaire’s tax requires professional assistance.
 Seek out help as soon as you realize your income might exceed $1 million.